-Evaluation of the Potential Issues Associated with the Proposed 132 kV Powerline

-Potential issues identified to be associated with the proposed overhead powerline include impacts on flora, fauna and ecological processes, impacts on avifauna as a result of collisions and electrocutions, potential impacts on heritage sites and visual impacts.
-In order to minimise potential impacts associated with the proposed powerline, it is recommended that follow the powerline alignment existing linear infrastructure (i.e. roads, other powerlines, etc.) as far as possible.
-The alternatives of connecting the powerline into the electricity distribution network/grid at the Koekenaap Distribution Substation or the Juno Transmission Substation will be considered in detail within the EIA phase in order to assess potential impacts with the associated powerline corridor and make recommendations regarding a preferred alternative alignment and appropriate mitigation measures.
+Evaluation of the Potential Issues Associated with the Proposed 132 kV Powerline result of collisions and electrocutions, potential impacts on heritage sites and visual impacts. order to minimise impacts associated with the proposed powerline, it is recommended that powerline alignment follow existing linear infrastructure (i.e. roads, other powerlines, etc.) as far as possible.
+The alternatives of connecting the powerline into the electricity distribution network/grid Koekenaap Distribution the Substation or the Juno Transmission Substation will be considered in detail within the EIA phase in order potential impacts to assess associated with the powerline corridor and make recommendations regarding a preferred alternative alignment and appropriate mitigation measures.